MartinKoch123/Path/README.md

 # Path
-Class for representing filesystem paths in MATLAB and solveing path-related problems with short and readable code.
+Class for representing filesystem paths in MATLAB and solving path-related problems with short and readable code.

 [Features](#Features)
 [Examples](#Examples)